What is YARN in Hadoop?

 How does Apache Hadoop YARN work?

 YARN separates HDFS and MapReduce, making the Hadoop environment more suitable for applications that can’t wait for the batch processing jobs to get finished.
 So, no more batch processing delays with YARN!
 This architecture lets you process data with multiple processing engines using real-time streaming, interactive SQL, batch processing, handling of data stored in a single platform, and working with analytics in a completely different manner.
-It can be considered as the basis of the next generation of Hadoop ecosystem, ensuring that the forward-thinking organizations are realizing the modern data architecture.
+It can be considered as the basis of the next generation of the Hadoop ecosystem, ensuring that the forward-thinking organizations are realizing the modern data architecture.

 What is Hadoop?
 Check out the Big Data Hadoop Training in Sydney and learn more!